dogoncouch/pisectools/modes/README.md

-# LISARD modes system
+# Pi sec tools modes system
-## Goals
+## Description
 The goal of the modes system is to provide a minimal interface system to a Raspberry Pi.
 One way communication is achieved by connecting 3.3v outputs to various GPIO input pins.

 ## Hardware
-The LISARD modes system was developed for Raspberry Pi hardware.
+The modes.py system was developed for Raspberry Pi hardware.
 It should work with any Raspberry Pi, provided the necessary libraries are installed.

 ## Required modules
-The lisard module is required, and is also in the repo.
+The piseccam module is required, and is also in the repo.
 Camera support requires the picamera module, and remote recording support requires the paramiko module (python-paramiko).

 ## Usage